Archibald Clark Kerr, 1st Baron Inverchapel: Personal life

 Kerr's personal life has been described as colourful.
 A bisexual, as a young diplomat he lived in Washington with Major Archibald Butt (a military adviser to President Taft), and Butt's partner, the artist Frank Millet.
 When he returned to the city 35 years later as British ambassador, he raised eyebrows "by going to stay in Eagle Grove, Iowa, with a strapping farm boy whom he had found waiting for a bus in Washington".

 While stationed in Moscow, Kerr took a liking in Evgeni [later Eugene] Yost, a 24-year-old Volga German embassy butler who had got into legal trouble.
 At Kerr's personal request, Stalin granted him permission to leave the Soviet Union to become Kerr's masseur and valet.
 Kerr jokingly referred to Yost as "a Russian slave given to me by Stalin".

-A close confidant of the Kaiser's sister in the years before the Great War, he was also a disappointed suitor of the Queen Mother before his marriage, divorce and remarriage to a Chilean woman 29 years his junior.
+A close confidant of the Kaiser's sister in the years before the Great War, he was also a disappointed suitor of the Queen Mother before his marriage, divorce and remarriage to María Teresa Díaz Salas.
 Politically on the left, a noted wit and unconventional in manner, he was sometimes suspected of excessive understanding for the Soviet position.
 His biographer, Donald Gillies, considered the rumoured pro-Soviet sympathies to be highly unlikely.

 He is best remembered in the public imagination for a much reproduced note he is said to have written in 1943 to Lord Pembroke while he was Ambassador to Moscow.
 A copy of the letter was published in The Spectator in 1978 with the comment that "an acquaintance has been delving among the Foreign Office records for the war years".